 The goal has always been practical tools at honest prices.
 That won't change.
 Early users who help shape the product will always get a better deal than anyone who comes later.

-Two tools are live today.
-More are coming — each targeting a specific, painful, expensive problem that Enterprise Architecture teams deal with every week.
+Several tools are live today, with more on the way — each targeting a specific, painful, expensive problem that Enterprise Architecture teams deal with every week.